btarg/TwitchVsMinecraft2/README.md

 # Forge version
-The latest version of the mod is designed to work with Forge for Minecraft 1.16.1 and above.
+The latest version of the mod is designed to work with [Forge](https://files.minecraftforge.net) for Minecraft 1.17.1 and above.

+> This mod is **NOT** backwards compatible with 1.16.X Minecraft Forge versions.
+> Only versions of the mod for the latest versions of Minecraft Forge will be supported going forwards.

 # How it works
 ## **Using Twitch**